At a glance

 On the Korean website, the brand looks like a dermo-cosmetic brand, with almost pharmaceutical packaging and products more oriented towards sensitive skin.

 The more I dig into the Korean cosmetics’ world, the more I realize that it’s definitely not unusual for K-Beauty brands to reinvent themselves completely from one year to the next, depending on current trends.
 Personally, I find it extremely disturbing for the consumer but… Go figure!

 The SOS Cica Repair Clinic range is part of the brand’s new concept and is designed for sensitive, irritated and acne-prone skins.
-The uses the benefits of Centella Asiatica and also vitamin B5 (panthenol) to soothe and relieve irritated skin.
-It also helps to accelerate the healing process.

 I haven’t tried this one yet and I will probably tell you more about it soon!